denevell/Natch/README.md

 The start of a REST interface for a forum.

 ### Current
-* ~~threads: Add max num of posts to thread object~~
 * posts: Order of posts if one deleted
 * Test for editing a post and thread separately
 * Test performance with multiple connections
 * Re-enable db locking

-### Backlog

-* #: Change ListPostResources to a thread specific entity.
-* #: Test for still getting 5 posts if one root, but not the thread, is deleted.

 ### Dev complete